VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/luxury-apartments.md

 - check-in: from 2 pm - check-out: until 10 am
 - pets not allowed in the apartments, pets are allowed in the chalets or caravans
 - staircase - no lift
-- rental all year round except from January 15 to February 12
-- € 50 deposit to be paid in cash on arrival
-- will be refunded upon departure if the final cleaning has been done properly and if there’s no damage
+- winter period 15/11-15/03: only open for rental during the Christmas Holidays

 ## included
 - wifi
 - parking 1 car
 - consumption water & electricity
-- exception: flat-rate energy cost 15/12 - 15/01: € 10 / night
+- exception: flat-rate energy cost 23/12 - 8/01: € 10 / night

+## Cleaning
+You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.

 ## Things to bring along